wizcamp/wizcamp-realms-demo/session-guides/SESSION-01.md

 <a id="ask-the-ai"></a>

-## 🤖 Ask the AI — What Just Happened?
+## 🤖 Ask the AI — Setting Up Your Trivia Game

 You just launched your Codespace, ran your dev server, swapped a component, and updated your page title — nice work!